yaqi-lyu/SSW.Rules.Content/rules/great-email-signatures/rule.md

   ![Figure: With CodeTwo the correct signature is auto selected](codetwo-adam.png)

 ::: info
-Note the plugin currently does not work for Appointments due to a limitation in Outlook.
+**Note:** The plugin currently does not work for Appointments due to a limitation in Outlook.
 Rules must be manually changed in Exchange Online to include appointments in the server-side version of CodeTwo.
 Once this has been configured do not manually copy your signature into an appointment or you will get 2 signatures.
 :::

 ### Option 2: Set it up manually (Free)